Elaheh-P/Breast_Cancer_Classification/README.md

 **Final Conclusion:**

 The models SVM, Logistic Regression, and ANN performed equally well in terms of both Precision and Recall.
-Since precision and recall are critical for medical diagnosis, we can confidently choose any of these three models depending on computational efficiency or other constraints.
+Since these two factors are critical for medical diagnosis, we can confidently choose any of these three models depending on computational efficiency or other constraints.
 If the goal is real-time predictions, Logistic Regression may be preferable due to its simplicity and speed.
 If we need a more flexible decision boundary, SVM or ANN could be better choices.